 Somewhere, though, in a hidden cave blocked with gigantic boulders, buried deep in the sand or secreted away in booby-trapped underwater tunnels, there are thought to be untold riches waiting to be found.

-In between treasure hunting, there is plenty to see across the 115 islands of the Seychelles Take the time to drop anchor and climb ashore at Curieuse Island, home to the Seychelles’ famous giant tortoises.
-Then, take a wander through the Vallee De Mai and take in the sights of natural waterfalls, dense groves of palm trees and green and black parrot species flitting between the leaves.
+In between treasure hunting, there is plenty to see across the 115 islands of the Seychelles.
+Take the time to drop anchor and climb ashore at Curieuse Island, home to the Seychelles’ famous giant tortoises.
+Then, meander through the Vallee De Mai and take in the sights of the natural waterfalls, dense groves of palm trees and green and black parrot species flitting between the leaves.

 The islands are ringed by pristine coral reefs, making this a snorkeler's paradise.
 Don your dive gear and head below the surface of the sea to discover a kaleidoscopic underwater world – followed by some much-needed relaxation stretching out on La Source d'Argent, the Seychelles' most famous beach.